Breaking Down NFPA 1582 Requirements - Worksite Medical®

 It contains a concise list of requirements for medical testing and physical examinations that should be done when firefighters join the department, and each year thereafter.
 The list includes items such as: a physical examination, chest x-ray, and cancer screening.

-With Standard 1582’s specific guidelines, the NFPA aims to reduce risks and improve the health, safety and effectiveness of firefighters.
+With Standard 1582’s specific guidelines, the NFPA aims to reduce risks and improve the health, safety, and effectiveness of firefighters.

-Broward Fire Rescue Division Chief Todd DeLuc said that learning the requirements of NFPA 1582 and implementing them at every fire station is the best way to control preventable risks.
-Also, it’s a way to ensure that “Everybody Goes Home.”
+Broward Fire Rescue Division Chief Todd LeDuc said that learning the requirements of NFPA 1582 and implementing them at every fire station is the best way to control preventable risks.

 While the NFPA has no power to enforce the standard, some state departments, such as the Ohio Department of Public Safety, require firefighters to meet the NFPA 1582 medical requirements.